Mukhopadhyay, Carol C

 Education

-- Doctor of Philosophy, Anthropology, Univ Of Cal-Riverside, California, United States, 1980
+• Doctor of Philosophy, Anthropology, Univ of California, Riverside, USA 1980

-- Bachelors Degree, History, Univ Of Cal-Berkeley, California, United States, 1964
+• Bachelors Degree, History, Univ Of Cal-Berkeley, California, U SA 1964

 Bio

-Dr. Mukhopadhyay is a cultural anthropolgist whose teaching and research specialties are gender, family, sexuality, multicultural education, culture-cognition, and methodology.
-Her research has focused on gendered activities, in households, politics, and particularly in science & engineering.
+Dr. Mukhopadhyay is a cultural anthropolgist whose specialties are gender, family, sexuality, race, multicultural education, culture-cognition, ethnographic decision-modeling, theory and methodology.
+Her research has focused on gendered activities, in households, politics, and particularly in science & engineering (STEM).
 This has involved fieldwork in both the United States and India.

-She also has 40 years experience teaching, doing research, consulting, and publishing in the area of race-gender-education-culture.
-Most recently, she served as a Key Advisor on the American Anthropological Association's public education project and traveling museum exhibit, RACE: Are We So Different?
+She also has 40+ years experience teaching, doing research, consulting, and publishing in the area of race-gender-education-culture.
+She served as a Key Advisor on the American Anthropological Association's public education project and traveling museum exhibit, RACE: Are We So Different?

 Sample recent publications include:

 How Real is Race?
-A Sourcebook on Race, Culture, and Biology, with Rosemary Henze and Yolanda T. Moses, SECOND EDITION, 2014, Altamira.
+A Sourcebook on Race, Culture, and Biology, with Rosemary Henze and Yolanda T. Moses, SECOND EDITION, 2014, Rowman and Littlefield.

 How Exportable are Western Theories of Gendered Science?
 A Cautionary Word.
 In Neelam Kumar, ed.
 Women and Science in India: A Reader.
 Oxford University Press.
 Pp. 137-177.
 2009.